What happens to you when protests, scandals, or expressing political opinion though voting or opinion polls all stop working?

 No, scrap that.
 Protests do matter.

 Protests are where people learn that protests don’t work.
+So they do work – but for the autocrat.

 Death by a thousand protests

-In other words: you are politically helpless.
+In other words: the only thing you learn from protesting against an emerging autocrat is that you are politically helpless.

 The only job an emerging autocrat ever needs to complete is to teach his citizens that they are helpless.
 Make them stop trying.
 It doesn’t just make keeping power easy and cheap – it will even make the helpless population hysterically support said autocrat.